Office of the Mayor

 The purpose of the Mayor's Commission on Reentry is to coordinate local efforts to support adults exiting local and state incarceration facilities in Columbus and statewide that will be released to a Muscogee County residency.
 The Commission will provide the Mayor, City Council, the public, and any other appropriate agency with accurate and comprehensive information about this population in respect to service programs, barriers that contribute to their return to a life a crime (i.e. lack of employment opportunities, housing, access to education and healthcare, etc.), and best practices for meeting their needs.
 The Commission shall also publicly recognize programs that excel in service to this population.
 In addition, the Commission will coordinate information sharing, planning, and engagement among all interested private and public stakeholders to the extent permissible under Federal and State law.

-Meetings are held every third Monday of the month at 1:00 pm at United Way of the Chattahoochee Valley.
+Meetings are held every third or fourth Monday of the month at 1:00 pm at United Way of the Chattahoochee Valley.
 Virtual attendance is available upon request.
-This meeting is open to the public.
+All meetings are open to the public.
 Please send us a message on Facebook to get access to join with the virtual option.

-• Kecia Cawthorne – Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD)
+• Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD)

 Advisors